a-mitani/mastering-ethereum/book/format.md

 #### SUMMARY.md

 The SUMMARY.md defines your book's structure.
-It should contain a list of chapters, linking to their respective pages.
+It should contain a list of chapters and sub-chapters, linking to their respective pages.

 Example: